kingsdigitallab/alice-thornton/frontend/posts/blog/2024-06-18-alice-thornton-picnic.md

 ## Health and Herbal Remedies in the 17th Century

 There were two opportunities to meet and hear from Cordelia Beattie Jo Edge.
-Cordelia introduced the Alice Thornton’s Books Project and Jo gave a short talk on Thornton and food and herbal remedies.
+Cordelia introduced the Alice Thornton’s Books Project and Jo gave a short talk on Thornton and [dangerous food](https://www.historyworkshop.org.uk/food/forbidden-fruit/) and [herbal remedies](https://thornton.kdl.kcl.ac.uk/posts/tags/medicine/).
 Audiences asked questions, including about the forthcoming digital edition.

 ## 'Poisons and Poultices' - A Guided Walk